sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Distribution_Station_to_Station_Distance_spatial.md

 ##### Interpretation

-- **Short-Distance Focus:** The dual peaks reinforce that casual users primarily rely on the system for short urban journeys.
+- **Short-Distance Focus:** The dual peaks reinforce that Customers primarily rely on the system for short urban journeys.
 - **Potential Trip Typologies:**
   - ~1 km: Last-mile or neighborhood-scale trips.
   - ~2–3 km: Short errands or transit connections.
-- The low density beyond 5 km indicates that even non-tourist customers rarely use the bikes for longer travel.
+- The low density beyond 5 km indicates that even non-tourist Customers rarely use the bikes for longer travel.

 ##### Technical Notes